 - Provide your tenants with one or more emergency numbers

 - Check the condition of, or purchase a smoke and carbon monoxide detector to comply with French Law.
+Check on the laws for your country/region

 - Tell your landlord and neighbours when a new tenant arrives at your home, and let them know for how long the tenant will be staying